git-davi/botkeeper/README.md

 ## Troubleshooting

-If you meet some errors in compilation try :
+If you meet some errors during compilation try :
 ```bash
 $ sudo apt-get install g++
 ```